Your first thought, “I want to stop renting and buy a house.”

 The old affordability trick of taking your annual income and multiplying it by 3 (or four in some cases) is just that – old.
 This quick calculation doesn’t take into account the very nuanced details of most individuals’ financial picture.

 This type of affordability calculation is also how people become “house poor” – they buy a home solely based on what their income allows, and then have to make a new, escalated mortgage payment.
-Add bills AND existing debt and suddenly, their discretionary money shrinks.
+Add bills AND existing debt and suddenly, their discretionary income for fun things like shopping, travel, and eating out shrinks.

 I like this home affordability calculator from Credit.com because it asks you for both income and debt information.
 Then, I recommend taking the number it spits out and subtracting 20% of your take-home income pay from this number.

 Ideally, you should only spend 50% on living expenses, 30% on your lifestyle and 20% of your income should go toward debt and savings.
-By subtracting 20% from how much home you can afford ensures you’ll be able to afford the home, pay your debts, and still hit annual savings contributions – or at least get very close.
+(It's called the 50-30-20 budget method) Subtracting 20% from how much home you can afford ensures you’ll be able to afford the home, contribute to retirement, pay your debts, and still hit annual savings contributions – or at least get very close.

 Say you want to buy a 3-bedroom/2-bath home for $275,000.
 It’s important to keep in mind, however, that when you get to closing you won’t just pay the bank $275,000.

 There are also closing costs, which are generally between 2-5% of the list price.